Neraud/PADListener/README.md

 And finally, this application could mess up a sync and corrupt your PADherder's account.
 I suggest you back it up first.

-This application is still in beta.
-I only tested it on my devices (Samsung GS4 and Nexus 7, both running Android 4.4).
-If you're willing to test it, you understand that it could crash, melt your phone, or even kill kittens.

 Longer description
 ----------
 This application can :
 * store monster information (stats and images) and expose it through ContentProviders for other apps
 * refresh the monster information to keep it up-to-date without having to update the app itself
 * start a local proxy to capture the monster box from PAD.
 You have to start the listener from PADListener, and then start PAD.
-When you pass the title screen, you should see a Toast at the bottom of your screen saying "PAD data captured for [your account name]
+When you pass the title screen, you should see a Toast at the bottom of your screen saying "PAD data captured for [your account name]"
 * list the captured monster box
 * sync the captured monster box (materials and monsters) with a PADherder account